 History

-The Justice Development and Peace Commission of the Catholic Archdiocese of Ibadan is not an organisation on its own.
-It is part of a network of organisation and is partly dependent on some mother organisations.
+The Justice Development and Peace Commission of the Catholic Archdiocese of Ibadan is not an organization on its own.
+It is part of a network of organization and is partly dependent on some mother organisations.
 Therefore, in this section of the website, not only the history of JDPC will be discussed, but also this relation with other peace commissions.
-The following parts are included:

 1. The Commission for Justice and Peace